kellerza/hass-addons/hass-addon-control-group/DOCS.md

 - The state of another switch, light or basically any entity's state or attribute.
 - During the evening, when the sun sets, or based on a specific time of the day

 The template can be as simple or as complex as you need it to be.
-You can add a reason to your desired state, which makes it really easy to fine-tune your automations.
+You can add a reason to your desired state, which makes it really easy to debug and fine-tune your automations.

 Templates are standard Home Assistant [templates](https://www.home-assistant.io/docs/configuration/templating/).
+The sections below shows several examples.

+## Alternative options

+A similar concept can be achieved using a combination of existing Home Assistant features:

+- You can use *template sensor* helpers to create the state and use an automation that syncs the value of this template sensor to the desired entity.
+In the past I've used automation blueprints to maintain this syncing capability.
+You end up with several entities that you need to manage and it's fairly cumbersome to debug.

+- Home Assistant has [Template Triggers](https://www.home-assistant.io/docs/automation/trigger/#template-trigger) that can be used for automations, but unfortunately only when the template state changes from False to True.
+For some discussions see [PR#121451](https://github.com/home-assistant/core/pull/121451).

 ## Installation